 Most people are familiar with the phrase that states that everything you say can and will be held against you in a court of law.
 Unfortunately, not all people realize that this phrase also applies to what you say on social media.

 If you’re claiming devastating injuries, but your Facebook page tells a different story, it can ruin your case.
 The other side is watching, and your best bet is to keep quiet and let your attorney do the talking.
 It’s also a good rule of thumb not to talk about any aspect of your injury case with anyone, or anywhere until a settlement is reached.

 The other side is going to make a settlement offer based on what they think a jury might do at trial.
 Juries make their decisions based on what they see and hear at trial.
 It’s important to put your best foot forward.

 This means being polite and respectful at all times and looking your best when you’re due in court.
 All of these little things can help you convince the other side that a jury is going to be sympathetic to what happened in your case.
 This small effort can nudge the other side to offer you a fair settlement.

 An Attorney Can Help

-A qualified Las Vegas personal injury lawyer can help you determine what needs to be done to help maximize your compensation.
+A qualified personal injury lawyer can help you determine what needs to be done to help maximize your compensation.
 At each stage, they can help you build your case and communicate with the other side to pursue a fair settlement.

 If your case goes to trial, your attorney will be there to help you present yourself and your case in the best way.
 The legal process takes patience, but your attorney can help you navigate Nevada’s complex legal system and pursue a course of action that results in the maximum compensation possible for your case.